Głogów Tower

-The Głogów Tower (German: Pulverturm, Glogauer Torturm) is a Gothic building from the mid-14th century in Lubin, located in the northwestern part of the market square.
+The Głogów Tower (German: Pulverturm, Glogauer Torturm) is a Gothic building from the mid-14th century in Lubin, Lower Silesian Voivodeship, Poland, located in the northwestern part of the market square.

 Description

 A Gothic building erected on a square plan, dating back to the construction of the town walls in the mid-14th century, enlarged in the 16th century.
 Rebuilt again in the 18th century and in the 19th century.
 The lower parts were made of stone and brick, the higher ones only of brick.
 The helmet of the tower dates back to the 19th century.
 The Głogów Gate consists of a gate building, adjacent to the tower from the north, and a rampart gate in front of the walls.
 The gate building had a 6 m high vaulted passage with a drawbridge, originally 10 m high, later 20 m high.
 There used to be a double defensive wall at the gate and a triple moat with three bridges, one of which was a drawbridge.
 A three-story building from the 18th century was once attached to the northeastern wall of the tower.